Space Mountain (Tokyo Disneyland): Second version (2007–2024)

 In 2007, a refurbished Space Mountain opened as the second renovation with new sci-fi elements, like the spaceship docked in the loading area.
 New effects were built on top of the original effects, including a hyper speed tunnel at the end of the attraction, when guests return to the loading area.

-In 2022, it was announced that the 2007 version of the attraction would close on July 31, 2024 to be reimagined, as being the third renovation, including a wider overhaul of the park's Tomorrowland area.
+In 2022, it was announced that the 2007 version of the attraction would close on July 31, 2024 to be reimagined as a part of a wider overhaul of the park's Tomorrowland area.

 The original plan was to demolish the original Space Mountain and build a new Space Mountain on its site.
 However, in order to reduce the closure period, the new Space Mountain was to be built 80 meters away from the old Space Mountain, allowing it to operate for an additional two years from the start of construction of the new attraction in 2022 until the old Space Mountain closes in July 2024.
 A new Tomorrowland Plaza will be built on the site of original Space Mountain.

+Third version (2027)

+On August 13, 2026, The Oriental Land Company announced the name of the new attraction as Space Mountain Earthrise, which will open in 2027.
+The press release also confirmed it retains the same concept as an indoor coaster, but with "various enhancements, a new story and rich and dynamic show elements."
+Space Mountain Earthrise will be the first coaster at Tokyo Disney Resort with an onboard audio system.